-Jamaica is an island filled with quirky cultural nuances and a rich, colourful language that still sometimes leaves me scratching my head.
-There are some things only a Jamaican knows: even now, I still learn something new every day.
-Here’s a few of the things I’ve picked up along the way.
+Jamaica is an island filled with quirky cultural nuances and a rich, colourful language that often left me scratching my head.
+I get heaps of emails asking about what it’s really like living in Jamaica.
+Here are few of the things I picked up along the way.

 1. Food: Jamaican food includes some of the best cuisine in the Caribbean.
 Hell a top, Hell a bottom, Hallelujah in the middle.
 This is a Jamaican riddle that most local people know the answer to: sweet potato pudding.
 Mixed with delicious coconut milk and spices, this Jamaican classic is an unmissable treat.
 Or how about hominy corn porridge?
 Cow skin soup anyone?
 Or perhaps some Mannish water – famous locally for its aphrodisiac properties, but less tempting now I know it’s made from goat offal and testicles.